storm-ace/storm-ace/readme.md

 ## I'm a Game developer, Youtuber
 - 💻 Working fulltime on a FPS game using [Unreal]!
-- 📖 I'm also self taught in java, JS, C#, Databases suchs as mongoDB
+- 📖 I'm also self taught in JS, React, C#, Front-develoment

 ### Connect with me: